 With an orange couch, the aroma of coffee, and the calming presence of one-eyed cat Wei Wei, Hong Kong Reader is a sanctuary for book lovers seeking moments of tranquillity in busy Kowloon.
 But this is not your ordinary bookstore: the shop boasts a catalogue different from all others in the city.
 There are no traces of popular fiction titles anywhere on the shelves, and the largest category of books at the shop is Hong Kong Studies.

-On Hong Kong Reader’s all-time bestselling list are three titles on the Umbrella Movement, three books written by scholar Professor Chow Po-chung, one on land hegemony in Hong Kong, as well as Chin Wan’s legendary Hong Kong City-State — often considered the most influential title on contemporary localism.
+On Hong Kong Reader’s all-time bestselling list are three titles on the Umbrella Movement, three books written by scholar Professor Chow Po-chung, one on land hegemony in Hong Kong, as well as Chin Wan’s Hong Kong City-State — an influential title on contemporary localism.
 Topping the charts is Hong Kong Nationalism, a compilation of essays from the University of Hong Kong’s student publication Undergrad – propelled to fame after former chief executive Leung Chun-ying publicly criticised the books in his policy address.

 “We can control what books we bring in, but we can’t control what gets sold,” founder Daniel Lee told HKFP – referring to his belief that a bookstore’s character is not shaped by its founders, but by its readers.
 This is perhaps why Hong Kong Reader has both been dubbed a “left-plastic” bookstore — due to the neo-Marxist and anarchist titles Lee favours — yet has also become known for its books on localism ideas.
 The bookstore is “a platform where readers could meet with all views,” Lee has written.